ruizhang84/Android-team/Project2/Docs/TestPlan.md

 ### 1.3 Adequacy Criterion

-*Define how you are going to assess the quality of your test cases.
-Typically, this involves some form of functional or structural coverage.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 Quality of test cases would be determined by the following factors:
 1)Test case impact and
 2)Test case Re-usability